pingcap/docs-dm/en/key-features.md

 Set `is-sharding` to `true` in the task configuration file:

 ```
-shard-mode: "pessimistic" # This needs to be configured if it is a shard merge task.
-The "pessimistic mode" is used by default.
-After understanding the principles and restrictions of the "optimistic" mode, you can set to the "optimistic mode".
+shard-mode: "pessimistic" # You need to configure this if it is a shard merge task.
+The "pessimistic" mode is used by default.
+After understanding the principles and restrictions of the "optimistic" mode, you can set it to the "optimistic" mode.
 ```

 ### Handle sharding DDL locks manually